 I use varying tutoring approaches, because no two learners are alike, whereby enjoyment is an important factor in my lessons.
 I very much like to use the latest technology and teaching techniques, but also have an extensive compilation of German language games, cards, songs, short stories, videos.
 I'm fond of and really appreciate internet sources to teach German and Hungarian, for I do believe that learning German, as well as Hungarian, can be fun.
 I aim to foster a friendly but professional relationship with each of my students, to build their confidence and self belief when they learn a new language.
 German can be an extremely challenging language and as an experienced German tutor I really can help you learning it.

 I'll patiently work alongside you at the speed that works for you best.
 In the first lesson we'll analyse your needs, noting your strengths and weaknesses.
 My German lessons involve paying particular attention to everyday vocabulary, focusing on the most important grammar topics, providing good practice in colloquial Austrian.
 If you need help with any particular area of difficulty, we can target them of course and practice specific skills and speacialized vocabulary of your choice.

 Organization: The German lessons can be 60, 90 or 120 minutes in length according to your preferences and your schedule.
 You can also bring your colleague, friend or spouse and take semi-private lessons in our home-office.
-We live in the city center of Vienna, just beside the famous Karmelitermarkt in the 2nd district; our appartement is easy to reach with U2, U4 and U1, tram 1 and 2, and the bus lines 5A and 5B.
 Home tutoring at your place or in-house trainings at your company are also possible by agreement, please ask for an individual price offer.
 If you don't want to sit around, read more about my Walk and Talk - Outdoor lessons in Vienna City Center.